robertn01/git-novice/_episodes/03-create.md

 - "GitHub makes creating a new repository very easy."
 ---

 Once Git is configured, we can start using it.
-We are going to be looking at everything through the lens of [GitHub](https://github.com/), which is a highly popular online repository host that makes creating and managing repositories very easy.
-Be aware that everything we do on the website is also available from the command line, but we are going to gloss over most of those details during the workshop.
+We are going to start out looking at everything through the lens of [GitHub](https://github.com/), which is a highly popular online repository host that makes creating and managing repositories very easy.

 Open your web browser to [GitHub](https://github.com/) and log in (or